 MEET OUR NEW MINISTER!

-Paul Whynacht has officially started with us September 26, 2022 – his first Sunday will be October 2nd, 2022.
+Paul Whynacht has officially started with us September 26, 2022.

 Raised near Lunenburg, Nova Scotia, Paul left home in 1983 to join the military and complete an engineering/mathematics degree at Mount Allison University.
 After an exciting 31-year career in the army, he retired to become a cyber security advisor with the Government of Canada.
 However, that second career was short lived as he was called to ministry during a worship service in Manotick United in November 2015.
 With a lot of help and guidance from friends in Manotick United, he soon started his theological studies in Montreal and his new spiritual journey.
 Over the last six years he has completed those studies and worked with several outstanding clergy and congregations including Orleans United Church, First United Church, and Quyon Pastoral Charge.
 We are so grateful that Paul can continue his faith journey with us at Manotick United Church!

 Educational Resources Concerning Canada's Indigenous Peoples:

 June is National Indigenous History Month - a time for all Canadians - Indigenous, non-Indigenous and newcomers - to reflect upon and learn the history, sacrifices, cultures, contributions, and strength of First Nations, Inuit and Metis people.
 It’s important to keep in mind that First Nations, Inuit and Métis Peoples each have their own unique histories.
 And within each group, there are distinct histories. https://www.ictinc.ca/blog/national-indigenous-history-month

 Information through the United Church of Canada Website: